$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Are You Thinking About Getting A third Cat?

-What Do the Professional Cat Experts Say about How to Introduce Multiple Cats?
+What Do Professional Cat Experts Say about Introducing Multiple Cats?

-• Place all its necessities inside and close the door for a few days.
+- Place all its necessities for the new cat, inside and close the door for a few days.

 Steps to Follow on How to Introduce Multiple Cats